Peter554/auma_demo/README.md

-# Augmented Audio framework demo
+# Augmented Audio Framework Demo

 This is just a simple demonstration of an early version of the Augmented Audio (auma) framework.